LancreFI/shellScripts/README.md

 checkQuota
 '---> A cronable script to poll your Elisa consumer mailbox quota and raise alerts if needed.

+discobot.sh
+'---> A script you can use as a Discord bot that can receive triggers to start, stop, restart and check a Proxmox vm status.
+Use in combination with proxmox_user.sh (details
+      a few rows further).
+Doesn't require any parameters, just run with "bash discobot.sh".

 elastic_tool.sh
 '---> Quick info / docs from ElasticSearch
       Just a quick bash-script to get info from ElasticSearch.
 No need for parameters, should ask for everything needed.
 Might need to change the /usr/bin/curl part to point to